atoosa-r/atoosa-r/README.md

 ## 👋 Introduction

 Hi there!
-I'm Atoosa Rashid, a Data Scientist with over 8 years of experience in CRM, sales, and banking.
-I recently graduated from a data science program and I bring a unique blend of industry knowledge and technical expertise.
+I'm Atoosa Rashid, a Data Professional with over 8 years of experience in CRM, sales, and banking.

 Some fun facts about me: I love coffee (usually alongside something sweet), hikes, yoga, and volunteering.